ansys/pyfluent/doc/source/index.rst

 -------
 PyFluent is licensed under the MIT license.

-This module, ``ansys-fluent`` makes no commercial claim over Ansys whatsoever.
+This module makes no commercial claim over Ansys whatsoever.
 PyFluent extends the functionality of Fluent by adding a Python interface to Fluent without changing the core behavior or license of the original software.
 The use of the interactive control of ``PyFluent`` requires a legally licensed local copy of Fluent.
 For more information about Fluent, visit the `Fluent page <https://www.ansys.com/products/fluids/ansys-fluent>`_ on the Ansys website.

-Project Index
+Project index
 -------------

 * :ref:`genindex`